gregorychen3/scala-for-the-impatient/ch4_solutions.md

 2. Refer to `src/main/scala/Ch4Helpers` for solutions and `src/test/scala/Ch4Tests` for tests.
 3. Refer to `src/main/scala/Ch4Helpers` for solutions and `src/test/scala/Ch4Tests` for tests.
 4. Refer to `src/main/scala/Ch4Helpers` for solutions and `src/test/scala/Ch4Tests` for tests.
+5. Refer to `src/main/scala/Ch4Helpers` for solutions and `src/test/scala/Ch4Tests` for tests.